Noise statistics in a fast digital radio receiver: the Bedlam backend for the Parkes Radio Telescope: Excursion rates

 where $\sigma$ is the standard deviation or root mean square (RMS) signal amplitude, and the mean is assumed to be zero.
 An excursion in the signal consists of one or more consecutive samples above some threshold $\fthr$.
 If $\fthr$ is sufficiently high that it is rare for two consecutive samples to exceed it, the probability that a particular sample exceeds the threshold gives us the expected rate of such excursions,

 in units of the sampling rate, with $\erf$ being the standard Gauss error function.
-However, if the signal samples are strongly correlated in time --- as for an oversampled signal, or after interpolation --- a single excursion will typically involve a number of consecutive samples, so this approach is insufficient.
+However, if $\fthr$ is low, or if the signal samples are strongly correlated in time --- as for an oversampled signal, or after interpolation --- a single excursion will typically involve a number of consecutive samples, so this approach is insufficient.